How the lux calculator works

 If you already know the target lux level and want a deeper fitting estimate, use the Lighting Design Calculator.
 For output-led planning, use the Lumens Calculator.
 For workplace running costs and payback, use the Office Lighting Calculator.

-For projects moving beyond benchmark guidance, Lumenloop can provide product data, circularity notes and technical files before quotation.
+For projects moving beyond benchmark guidance, Lumenloop can provide product information, circularity notes and technical files before quotation.